Docs / Devs / Native Auto-Voting System

 • Be clear and transparent that your app is casting votes for your app using user-controlled voting funds.

-• Let users change their preferred dapps for auto-voting preferences.
+• Let users change which X2Earn apps receive their auto-voting split (same deferred-on-chain pattern).

 Start here: install the VeChain AI skill set